Table of Contents

 Otherwise, you will face a similar destiny to that of Plaintiff Boja Kragulj, a famous clarinetist.
 The Anterior Growth Guidance Appliance (AGGA), which her dentist used for her to grow her jawbone, made her lose four teeth.

 The anterior remodeling appliance pushed her teeth forward and destroyed her smile as well as her profession.
 She lost her job as a clarinetist as she couldn’t play her instrument efficiently.

 Her AGGA appliance lawsuit alleged that she had to endure severe pain and undergo many dental surgeries.

 Before plunging deep into the AGGA complications and the resulting lawsuits, let’s know some basic information about AGGA.

-AGGA is an Anterior Growth Guidance Appliance.
+AGGA or Anterior Growth Guidance Appliance is a dental device.
 It’s a device used in orthodontics to promote the growth of the premaxilla and maxilla forward and make room for the upper dental arch.